Dearborn Healthy Streets.

 Dearborn Healthy Streets were selected by Dearborn residents and Healthy Dearborn Coalition members from each area of the City based on a variety of factors including: community input and coordination with local officials, geographical distribution throughout the city, residential streets that had existing pedestrian and bicycle activity and access to parks and schools, and streets with no active bus routes.
 These streets were selected as demonstration streets only, and decisions about whether to extend the pilot beyond the original 30 days will be based on resident feedback.
 Additional streets may be added to the program upon resident request.

 All Healthy Dearborn coalition members volunteer their time to this and all projects.
 Barrels used for this project were donated for our use through our partners.
 Printed signage was paid for using donations from our partners.
 No City tax dollars were allocated to this project.

 How can I get a Dearborn Healthy Street in my neighborhood?

 To provide feedback on the Dearborn Healthy Streets program and to let us know where you think other Dearborn Healthy Streets should be located, visit Dearborn Healthy Streets - Contact .
 There, you can provide more information.
 We will continue to evaluate requests with community groups to gauge feasibility and support.

 Are these changes permanent?

-No. This is a pilot program is starting off for 30 days, and may be extended on a rolling 30 day basis based on resident feedback.
+No. This is a 30 day pilot program, which may be extended on a rolling 30 day basis based on resident feedback.
 The program will ultimately end Fall 2021.

 The pilot is meant to facilitate safe movement and social distancing.
 Dearborn Healthy Streets is planned to launch Spring 2021.
 During this time we welcome and will gather community feedback to evaluate what, if any permanent changes, neighborhoods would like to see on their streets in the future.